gofynd/fdk-client-javascript/documentation/APPLICATION.md

 Returns The Address object which has list of all address saved for the account.
-See example below or refer AddressResponse for details
+See example below or refer Address for details

-Schema: `AddressResponse`
+Schema: `Address`